All Episodes

 How old were you when you were abused?

-I was abused when I was well several times throughout my teenage, young teenage years.
+I was abused when I was, well, several times throughout my teenage, young teenage years.

-And that was daily widespread abuse, and you're saying this is very common in Hollywood.
+And you're saying this is very common in Hollywood.

 Well, so we're very clear.

-What happened to me was there were several people involved, and you know, they were a group of friends, you know, and these people become your friends.
+What happened to me was there were several people involved, and, you know, they were a group of friends, you know, and these people become your friends.

-So as a child, you're not looking at it as, you know, this is some big bad pervert that's coming to get me.
+So as a child, you're not looking at it as, you know, this is some big, bad pervert that's coming to get me.

 And it's not a casting couch.

-It's not, hey, do this for me, it's not tit for tat.
+It's not, hey, do this for me.

 It's not like that.

-The way it comes to you is lower level people.
+The way it comes to you is lower-level people.

-I mean, I know there's a lot of photographers in the teen magazine world and all of that.
+You know, I mean, I know there's a lot of photographers in the teen magazine world and all of that.

 And that's where it all, you know, kind of subsides is in that lower level.

-And we we would know the name.
+And we would know the name.

 Everybody listening would know the name of this individual.